Selling or giving away a cat

 The changes have been implemented in response to the Parliamentary Inquiry into Companion Animal Breeding Practices.

-The changes help people looking to buy a cat or dog search the NSW Pet Registry to see the animal’s:
+People looking to buy a cat search the microchip number provided on the NSW Pet Registry to see the animal’s:

 • breed